Simone St. James: The Book of Cold Cases (2022)

-The Book of Cold Cases, expected to be published March 15, 2022 by Berkley Books, is a thriller novel with two intersecting timelines (2017 and 1977) in Oregon.
+The Book of Cold Cases, published March 15, 2022 by Berkley Books, is a thriller novel with two intersecting timelines (2017 and 1977) in Oregon.

 The book received a positive review from Publishers Weekly, and Goodreads named it one of the most anticipated books of 2022.
+The book was also nominated to the Goodreads Choice Award Nominee for Mystery & Thriller (2022).

 The Sun Down Motel (2020)

 The Sun Down Motel, published February 18, 2020 by Berkley Books, is a mystery thriller novel set in 1982 New York.
 It was a New York Times best seller.

 The book received a starred review from Booklist, as well as a positive review from Publishers Weekly.

 It also received the following accolades: